 Crappies are a North American freshwater fish species in the sunfish family.
 They have an excellent reputation for putting up a hard fight for their size and being extremely tasty.
-In fact, many freshwater anglers consider them to be the best-tasting freshwater fish out there.
+Many freshwater anglers consider them to be the best-tasting freshwater fish out there.

 The crappie, also known as speckled perch, strawberry bass, white perch, and papermouth, has flaky white meat suitable for various delicious recipes.